BogdanTarus/solubility/README.md

 ### 3.2.
 Update the dataset

-> Assan: where will you store the dataset (S3 ??)

 New chemical compounds, with their corresponding experimenal aqueous solubilities, are added to the reference Delaney's dataset.
 Detailed description of the search procedure and the deposit place can be find [here](https://github.com/BogdanTarus/solubility/tree/master/00_database/2_new_compounds).

-The resulting data set will have the duplicates removed and the solubility values unified using units of mol/l at the room temperature and neutral pH.

 ### 3.3.
 Build the molecular fingerprint as SMILES